-If you have a squirmy pup and need help keeping them still long enough to trim and grind their nails, here's a cool trick: put some peanut butter on a plate to occupy your dog while you take care of their nails.
+If you have a squirmy pup and need help keeping them still long enough to trim and grind their nails, here's a cool trick: put some peanut butter on a plate to occupy your dog while you take care of their nails, or use a Lick Mat smothered in yummy smashed banana to keep them busy.
 Check out the video below to see this trick in action, which comes from OhMyDogBlog.
 (If you decide to try this peanut butter trick, be sure not to use peanut butter that contains xylitol.)

 Regardless of the length of your dog's nails, some dogs just have a harder time getting traction on certain surfaces, like tile, linoleum, and hardwood.
 This is especially true for a dog with arthritis.